rrrodzilla/rusty_paseto/readme.md

  // token is now a String in the form: "v4.local.encoded-payload.footer"

  ```
- And parse it by passing in the same expected implicit assertion
+ And parse it by passing in the same expected implicit assertion at parse time
  ```rust
  // now we can parse and validate the token with a parser that returns a serde_json::Value let json_value = PasetoParser::<V4, Local>::default()